 It’s time to call it a day.
 We completely understand how stressful household chores like laundry can be.
 But as we have discussed before, take it easy.
 They are a part of your routine, not a part of your life.
 Don’t perceive it as a daily obligation.

-You can do it once a week, we told you how.
-Thus give yourself a break, spend time with yourself, and your family.
+You can do it once a week, give yourself a break, spend time with yourself, and your family.
 Make some memories, they matter the most.

 While you’re here, be sure to check out other laundry tips –